apache/mxnet/docs/tutorials/embedded/wine_detector.md

         myAWSIoTMQTTClient.publish("sdk/test/Python", "New Message: WINE DETECTED!", 0)
 ```

-You can then run this file by entring the following command
+You can then run this file by entering the following command

 ```bash
 python wine_alerter.py -e <endpointURL> -r <rootCAFilePath> -c <certFilePath> -k <privateKeyFilePath>
 ```

-If this is working you should see the same kind of image preview you did with camera_test.py every few seconds, however the console will only print a message now when a wine bottle is detected in the shot (you can edit the bottom lines in the wine_alerter.py code to make this alert for any object you specify).
+If this is working you should see the same kind of image preview you did with camera_test.py every few seconds, however the console will only print a message now when a wine bottle is detected in the shot (you can edit the bottom lines in the wine_alerter.py code to make this alert for any object label from the [ImageNet-11k dataset](http://image-net.org/index) that you specify).

-You can open up the activity tab for the thing you registered on the AWS IoT Dashboard and see the corresponding messages pushed to the server whenever a wine bottle is detected in shot.
-Thanks to AWS IoT even if network connectivity periodically fails, the updates will eventually be pushed out to the server when possible, allowing this system to reliably let you know when there is wine around.
+You can open up the activity tab for the thing that you registered on the AWS IoT Dashboard and see the corresponding messages pushed to the server whenever a wine bottle is detected in a camera shot.
+Even if network connectivity periodically fails, AWS IoT will push updates out to the server when possible, allowing this system to reliably let you know when there is wine around.

 ## Summary
 <!-- Briefly describe the end result of the tutorial and how the user can use it or modify it to customize it. -->